Dmitriev-Andrey/Dmitriev-Andrey.github.io/_posts/2022-02-18-Blocking_socket_server.md

 ### What do you think is the problem with our server?

 When the server responds it closes the connection and stops.
 What if the client wants to send the following message?
-And what are about another clients?
+And what are about other clients?
-Try to solve this problems:
+Try to solve these problems:
 ```java
 public void run() throws IOException {
     try (ServerSocket serverSocket = new ServerSocket(port)) {